Can Language Models Replace Programmers for Coding? REPOCOD Says 'Not Yet': Introduction

 \section{Introduction}

-Large language models (LLMs)~\cite{bian2023chatgpt, zheng2023judging} have seen rapid advancements in recent years, increasingly becoming integral to various aspects of our daily lives and significantly enhancing productivity.
-One critical application of these models is code generation~\cite{li2023enabling, ouyang2023llm}, where the models generate executable code snippets based on provided natural language descriptions~\cite{starcoder,starcoder2,llama2,llama3,gpt4}.
-Such code completion tasks are an integral part for software development.
+One critical application of large language models~\cite{bian2023chatgpt, zheng2023judging} is code generation~\cite{li2023enabling, ouyang2023llm}, where models generate executable code snippets given natural language descriptions~\cite{starcoder,starcoder2,llama2,llama3,gpt4}.
+Such code generation tasks are an integral part of software development.